 Nondiscretionary spending on health, insurance, education and housing has taken an extra 4% out of personal-consumption expenditures in 2015 compared with 2000, according to Craig Johnson, president of consulting firm Customer Growth Partners.
 That has reduced the discretionary spending available for traditional retailers by $500 billion–more than the combined annual U.S. sales of Wal-Mart Stores Inc. and Costco Wholesale Corp.
 LINK

-In perusing the details in the retail sales report, which is prepared by the Census Bureau – meaning that the quality of reporting is highly suspect – it would appear that sales of autos and auto parts drove the number.
+In perusing the details in the retail sales report, which is prepared by the Census Bureau, it would appear that sales of autos and auto parts drove the number, which could be partly down to the increase in the number of auto parts discounts available nowadays.
 The Fed and the Government have targeted auto sales and housing with printed money and the highly permissive availability of credit in order to manufacture the appearance of economic growth.
 At some point there will be a tipping point at which the default rate soars on all this new auto, credit card and mortgage debt created over the past five years.
 I believe the system has crossed that Rubicon and it will become quite evident over the next several months.

 I would also argue that the precious metals market has “sniffed out” this reality, which is why the Fed/banks are finding it impossible to push the price of gold/silver any lower than the levels we have seen this week.
 Hang on, if you are long the precious metals sector it is going to be a fun ride.
 The Mining Stock Journal can help you pick out the junior mining stocks that have the potential to create life-style changing wealth.
 At the very least these stocks will protect from the malice of disastrous Fed and Government policies.
 You can access the MSJ using this link: Mining Stock Journal.
 New subscribers will receive the latest issue released last night plus the back-issues dating back to the March 4 debut.